zzramesses/grunt-wp-theme/README.md

     .. screenshot.png
     .. style.css

-### CSS vs Sass vs LESS
+###Sass

-Depending on how you answer the prompt regarding the use of a preprocessor, you will either have a `/src` directory (CSS), a `/sass` directory (Sass), or a `/less` directory (LESS) under your normal `/css` directory.
+You will either have  a `/sass` directory (Sass) `/assets` directory.
 The goal here is that you only ever edit files in the related source directory and Grunt will automatically build and minify your final stylesheets directly in `/css`.

 the raw files will be processed into `style.css`.